-- 1. If it is not possible to distinguish between heartwood and sapwood, the whole sample should be regarded as sapwood. - 2.
+- If it is not possible to distinguish between heartwood and sapwood, the whole sample should be regarded as sapwood. - 2.
 NP4 only applies to round wood of resistant species. - 3.
 Where penetration class NP6 is specified for some timbers in Use Class 4 end uses, full sapwood penetration is required.
 Heartwood penetration should be visible at 6 mm and in 75% of the crosssection of the heartwood analytical zone along any face in which heartwood is present.

-Where a penetration depth of 12 mm in the sapwood and 6 mm in the heartwood (a non-standard penetration class used only in the UK - see Table 5) is specified for resistant timbers in Use Class 4, full penetration of the sapwood analytical zone is required.
-When tested in accordance with BS EN 351-2, heartwood penetration should be visible at 6 mm and in 75% of the cross-section of the heartwood analytical zone along any face in which heartwood is present.
+Where NP7 is specified for resistant timbers in Use Class 4 and when tested in accordance with BS EN 351-2, heartwood penetration should be visible at 6 mm and in 75% of the cross-section of the heartwood analytical zone along any face in which heartwood is present.